AtlasC0R3/drop-discord/README.md

 ## What the hell is this?
 ~~Didn't you read the text above?~~ This is a Python bot that was built from scratch that was meant to be as free as possible, while still retaining utility in mind.
 ## How do I use it?
-There are two ways: you can self host it (recommended), or use the already hosted version, that I am personally hosting.
+There are two ways: you can self-host it (recommended), or use the already hosted version, that I am personally hosting.

 *Note: I don't mind if you just try the already hosted version just to see if the bot functions, but please, if you do end up using the bot, please consider self hosting it; the one I'm already hosting might not always work or be online.*